 - Exercise water supply valves under sinks and toilets to prevent them from sticking.

 - Make sure toilets flush properly.
 If the handle must be held down for a thorough flush or jiggled to stop the water from running you may need to replace worn tank parts.
 They're inexpensive and you'll notice a lower water bill.

-- Clean mineral deposits from shower head.
-Unscrew it and soak in vinegar or fill a plastic baggie with vinegar; place it over the shower head and hold in place with a rubber band.
+- Clean mineral deposits from the showerhead.
+Unscrew it and soak it in vinegar or fill a plastic baggie with vinegar; place it over the showerhead and hold it in place with a rubber band.
 Soak overnight then remove and gently scrub with an old toothbrush to remove deposits.

 - Check the temperature setting on the water heater.
 It should be set no higher than 120°F to prevent scalding and reduce energy use.

 - Carefully drain several gallons from the water heater tank to flush out corrosion causing sediment, which reduces heating efficiency and shortens the life of the heater.

 - Check your water heater manufacturer's website for specific instructions concerning your make and model.

 - Consider replacing a water heater more than 15 years old.
 (The first four numbers of the serial number represent the month and year it was made.)
 Newer water heaters are more energy-efficient.